-Much of the forest was felled or burned by farmers and cut by sawmillers.
+Much of the lower-lying forest was felled or burned by farmers and cut by sawmillers.
 Nonetheless, in the early 2000s the King Country still had a larger proportion of native vegetation than neighbouring regions such as Waikato.

 Pureora Forest is home to the rare North Island kōkako.
 Other rare native birds in the forest include the kārearea (falcon), kākāriki (parakeet) and whio (blue duck).
 Kererū (wood pigeons), tūī, fantails, pōpokotea (whiteheads), tauhou (waxeyes), kākā and North Island robins are more common.